-When Fab@CIC and District Hall and Cambridge Hackspace closed their doors, under the mandated quarantine, I joined a number of local Slack- and Zoom-powered COVID groups.
+When Fab@CIC and District Hall and Cambridge Hackspace closed their doors, under the mandated quarantine, you join a number of local Slack- and Zoom-powered COVID groups.

-But without any sewing skills, or access to a sewing machine, I couldn't help the mask cause.
-And monkeying around with an open source ventilator was out of my league.
+But without any sewing skills, or access to a sewing machine, you can't help the mask cause.
+And monkeying around with an open source ventilator was out of your league.

-I kept my eyes open for an opportunity to help, but in the meantime I shifted my explorations to a humbler "information pain" challenge: "touchless."
+You keet my eyes open for an opportunity to help, but in the meantime you shift your explorations to a humbler "information pain" challenge: "touchless."

 Interactivity without any risk of infection.

-Fortunately I already had some experience with touchless gesture sensors -- which I used to trigger the gachapon machines.
+Fortunately you already had some experience with touchless gesture sensors -- which you used to trigger the gachapon machines.

-But a few of my projects, including the new Demo Guy, used capacitive touch as the user interface.
-Those were gone.
-No one was going to want to touch anything they didn't have to.
+But a few of your projects, including the new Demo Guy, use capacitive touch as the user interface.
+Those are gone.
+No one wants to touch anything they don't have to.

-So my first task was to go completely touchless: which meant gesture sensors, and a few technologies I was eager to try: PIR (for Passive InfaRed) proximity sensors, Time of Flight (ToF) sensors, and Ultrasonic sensors.
+So you first task is to go completely touchless: which means gesture sensors, and a few technologies you are eager to try: PIR (for Passive InfaRed) proximity sensors, Time of Flight (ToF) sensors, and Ultrasonic sensors.

 From now on, no touching!